Top 10 interesting Facts about Johannes Kepler

 Johannes was introduced to astronomy at an early age and developed a strong passion for it that would span his entire life.

-He was introduced to astronomy by his mother who took him out at night to show him interesting things in the skies, including the Great Comet of 1577, writing that he “was taken by [his] mother to a high place to look at it.”
+His mother introduced him to astronomy, who took him out at night to show him interesting things in the skies, including the Great Comet of 1577, writing that he “was taken by [his] mother to a high place to look at it.”

 In 1580, at age nine, he observed another astronomical event, a lunar eclipse, recording that he remembered being “called outdoors” to see it and that the moon “appeared quite red”.